georgringer/news/Documentation/Main/Configuration/Plugin/Index2.rst

 :typoscript:`plugin.tx_news.settings.disableOverrideDemand =1`

-If set, the settings of the plugin can't be overriden by arguments in the URL.
+If set, the settings of the plugin can't be overridden by arguments in the URL.
 The override is used, e.g. to show only news of a given category (category given in the URL).

 .. _settings-cropMaxCharacters::